The Teacher Education Refresh programme is currently closed for enrolments.

 Students can work at their own pace to complete the TER programme.
-We expect students to take between 12 weeks and a year to complete the programme depending on whether they are studying full-time or part-time.
+You need to complete each course within 12 weeks; and the whole programme within 12 months.

 We suggest students set aside 100 hours for each of the three online courses.
 The fourth course is a practicum which students must complete by working full-time for a suitable education provider over a four week period.

 Are there any block courses during the TER programme?

 Students can complete the first three courses for the TER programme online at their own pace.